paulwenner/Spotify-Stats/README.md

 Contributing
 Feedback and contributions are welcome.
 Please feel free to fork the repository, make changes, and create a pull request.

+Important: The Contant form backend isn't set up yet because of the need to include sensitive information.
+But you could simply do it for yourself with flask_mail for example

 ## Information
 "A virtual environment must have been created, and all packages must be installed.